pdjr-signalk/pdjr-skplugin-switchlogic/README.md

    If these options are not specified then they will default to "alert", [] and "Inserted by signalk-switchbank".

-   A notification will be issued when the input expression resolves to 1 and cancelled when it resolves to 0.
+   A notification will be issued when the associated *input expression* resolves to 1 and cancelled when it resolves to 0.

-2. Switch path output is specified by a string of the form:
+2. Output to a switch path is specified by a string of the form:

    __[[__[*b*__,__]*c*__]]__